-The US health care system consists of a multitude of subsystems with significant variation between states.
+The US health care system consists of a multitude of subsystems and is subject to different regulations in different states.
 There is no universal health care coverage, and a significant number of individuals do not have health insurance.
-Health insurance can be funded by the state (e.g., Medicare), employers, individuals, or a combination thereof.
+Health insurance may be funded by the state (e.g., Medicare), employers, individuals, or a combination thereof.
 There are two widely used health insurance payment models, which are used by both public and private health insurance systems: fee-for-service and value-based performance models.

 Government-funded health insurance

-- Definition: federal social healthcare programs enacted with the revisions of the Social Security Act to provide health insurance to specific groups of people
+- Definition: any of the federal social health care programs enacted with the revisions to the Social Security Act aimed at providing health insurance to specific groups

 - Individuals ≥ 65 years old